EU leaders tackle escape route from Russian fossil fuels

 How to implement those plans, not to mention how to finance them, will be a key topic under discussion at a two-day summit in Versailles, France.

-The 27 countries of the EU rely on Russia for 40% of their collective gas needs, 27% of oil imports and 46% of coal imports.
+The 27 countries of the EU rely on Russia for 40% of their collective gas needs, 27% of oil imports and 46% of imported coal.

 Russian gas flows to Europe have continued at a steady pace since the invasion, which Russia calls a "special military operation", but Moscow has warned that Western sanctions on its oil could prompt it to close a major gas pipeline to Europe.